Churails: Premise

-The series focuses on the lives of four women: Sara (Sarwat Gilani), a lawyer that gave her career up to be the "perfect wife", Jugnu (Yasra Rizvi), a wedding planner, Zubaida (Mehar Bano), a boxer seeking independence and love, and Batool (Nimra Bucha), an ex-convict who was sentenced to twenty years in prison for murder.
+The series focuses on the lives of four women: Sara (Sarwat Gilani), a lawyer who gave up her career to be the "perfect wife," Jugnu (Yasra Rizvi), a wedding planner, Zubaida (Mehar Bano), a boxer seeking independence and love, and Batool (Nimra Bucha), an ex-convict who was sentenced to twenty years in prison for murder.
 Their lives become intertwined when Sara discovers her husband cheating on her, after which the four decide to set up an agency to catch cheating husbands in action.
-They run this agency covertly under the guise of a retail burka store called "Halal Designs", and call themselves Churails.
+They run this agency covertly under the guise of a retail burka store called "Halal Designs" and call themselves Churails.
 When one of them goes missing, their investigation leads them to something much bigger than themselves, dominated by Karachi's most powerful.